Big sagebrush

 - Is Big sagebrush good for the Colorado Front Range?

-- Yes.
-Big sagebrush is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Big sagebrush is a well-suited shrub for Colorado's Front Range.

 - How big does Big sagebrush get?